 That’s the problem with history; everything that historians say is little more than what they want it to be.

 It’s taken me some years to accept that I can believe nothing from the mouths, pages or TV programmes of historians.
-I tend to favour one theory, and tend to put myself in one camp, or possibly two, and will build up evidence to support my point of view despite knowing that in a few years, my point of view would have changed considerably.
+I tend to favour one theory, putting myself in one camp, or possibly two, and will build evidence to support my point of view despite knowing that in a few years, my point of view would have changed considerably.

 In late 2013, the Times Literary Supplement reviewed about six books on causes of the First World War.
 All differed from others in at least one fundamental aspect.
 Five books were authored by renowned historians and the sixth was by the famous TV presenter of historical documentaries.